greenelab/deep-review/sections/03_categorize.md

 distributions are approximated, especially as model complexity increases [@arxiv:1511.02386].

-##### Opportunities

-However, significant work needs to be done to move these from conceptual advances to practical game-changers.

-* Large data resources (see sample # issues that mammography researchers are working around)
-* Semi-supervised methods to take advantage of large number of unlabeled examples
-* Transfer learning.

-##### Unique challenges

-Additionally, unique barriers exist in this space that may hinder progress in this field.

-###### Lack of ground-truth labels in data, and high cost in post-study validation by clinician experts.
+##### Challenges and opportunities in patient categorization

+###### Generating ground-truth labels can be expensive or impossible

-Lack of true labels is perhaps among the biggest obstacles for EHR-based analyses that employ machine learning (e.g., phenotyping).
+A dearth of true labels is perhaps among the biggest obstacles for EHR-based analyses that employ machine learning.
 Popular deep learning (and machine learning) methods are often used to tackle classification tasks and thus require ground-truth labels for training.
-For EHRs, unfortunately, this means that researchers need to hire multiple clinicians to manually read and annotate individual patients' records through a process called chart review.
+For EHRs this can mean that researchers must hire multiple clinicians to manually read and annotate individual patients' records through a process called chart review.
 This allows researchers to assign "true" labels, i.e. those that match our best available knowledge.
 Depending on the application, sometimes the features constructed by algorithms also need to be manually validated and interpreted by clinicians.
 This can be time consuming and expensive [@doi:10.1016/j.ijmedinf.2016.09.014].
 Because of these costs, much of this research, including the work cited in this review, skips the process of expert review.
 Clinicians' skepticism for research without expert review may greatly